jaarso0/CREED/README.md

 }
 ```

-On first connect it builds a full semantic model (or loads a cached `.masai/semantic-model.json` if one already exists) and starts watching the target project for changes.
+On first connect it builds a full semantic model, writes it to `.masai/graph.db`, and starts watching the target project for changes.

 ### The Five Tools